A) Establishment of cellular fate

 B) Development of neurochemical specificity

 The neurochemical specificity defines a terminal property of each neuron in a mature nervous system.
-The development of this property relies on complex regulatory cascades and transcription factors (TFs) that establish the temporal and neuron-type specific expression of the key neuropeptides and chemical transmitter biosynthetic enzymes that characterise the terminally differentiated neurons.
-In relation to this topic, we center our research on the regulation of Tyramine-β hydroxylase (Tβh) gene expression that characterizes the neuronal populations producing the neurotransmitter–neurohormone Octopamine.
-TBH is a key enzyme in the biosynthesis of Octopamine and through our previous research based on the molecular genetics of Tβh gene we developed tools to manipulate Octopamine metabolism in insects and study the effects in specific physiological processes (i.e female insect reproductive activity, stress).
-Using bioinformatic tools and immunocytochemical analysis, we now analyse cis regulatory regions of Tβh locus that bear putative binding sites for particular TFs and we investigate their impact on Tbh expression pattern ( in the embryonic ventral nerve cord and in the adult abdominal ganglia neurons that innervate the female reproductive organs).
+This property relies on complex regulatory cascades and transcription factors (TFs) that establish the temporal and neuron-type specific expression of key neuropeptides and chemical transmitter biosynthetic enzymes that characterise terminally differentiated neurons.
+Our research centers on the regulation of Tyramine-β hydroxylase (Tβh) gene expression, which characterizes neuronal populations producing the neurotransmitter–neurohormone Octopamine.
+TBH is a key enzyme in the biosynthesis of Octopamine, and we developed tools to manipulate Octopamine metabolism in insects and study its effects on specific physiological processes, such as female reproductive activity and stress.

 C) Exploring Octopamine Neurotransmitter System in insects

-The biogenic amine Octopamine is an insect neurotransmitter and neurohormone that combines many of the roles that its functional analogue noradrenaline plays in vertebrate species.
-Molecular genetic analysis of Drosophila genes that are involved in Octopamine biosynthesis has revealed its requirement in different physiological processes of the fruitfly (appetitive olfactory learning, sleep, female fertility, stress reactivity and others).
-Our previous work with Octopamine deficient flies had established the absolute requirement of this neurotransmitter in Drosophila female fertility since Octopamine-deficient flies retain their mature eggs and become sterile due to an ovulation defect.
-We currently study the Octopamine system in insects of agricultural/medical interest (the medfly C. capitata and the malaria vector A. gambiae) and our efforts concentrate on employing modern methods to inactivate the Tβh gene.
-Our aim is to generate Οctopamine –less insects in order to study the effects of the deficit primarily in the reproductive process and to explore the potential of the system in pest management.
+The biogenic amine Octopamine is an insect neurotransmitter and neurohormone with functions similar to those of noradrenaline in vertebrates.
+Molecular genetic analysis of Drosophila genes involved in Octopamine biosynthesis has revealed its importance in various physiological processes, such as appetitive olfactory learning, sleep, female fertility, and stress reactivity.
+Our work has established the requirement of Octopamine for Drosophila female fertility, as Octopamine-deficient flies retain mature eggs and become sterile due to an ovulation defect.
+We now study the Octopamine system in insects of agricultural and medical importance (e.g., C. capitata and A. gambiae), using advanced methods to inactivate the Tβh gene.
+Our aim is to produce Octopamine-deficient insects to study reproductive effects and explore pest management applications.